 I will be cut from the rest of the world and all that will matter to me is working on recovering, without the distraction of what we call everyday life

-The programme in itself is covered by OHIP, the provincial health care plan, but Homewood is a private institution that offers semi-private or private amenities at a high price.
+The program in itself is covered by OHIP, the provincial health care plan, but Homewood is a private institution that offers semi-private or private amenities at a high price.
 OHIP-covered ward beds are also available but the waiting list is so backlogged that it is now closed and the wait time for the lucky ones who are on it is several years.
 Yes: years.

 I initially thought that hospitalisation in a semi-private room was covered by my work health insurance, but somehow it got sneakily scratched out of our group plan, so I don’t have coverage.
 Noey’s insurance will only cover rehab, not mental health treatment, so no luck for me because I do not have a substance abuse issue.